-You should make redundant copies of your data anyway, but it is highly desirable to maintain copies of your data on multiple continents when traveling overseas.
-One excellent option is to send back-up DVDs to a trusted recipient back home during your travels.
-In that case, it is wise declare a value of US\$1 for your data so as to avoid hefty import/export tariffs and questions about conducting work without a work permit.
+Redundant copies of data are an excellent idea, but when traveling overseas it is even better to maintain copies of data on multiple continents.
+One option is to send back-up DVDs to a trusted recipient back home during the trip.
+In that case, it is wise declare a value of US\$1 for the data so as to avoid hefty import/export tariffs and questions about conducting work without a work permit.

 2.7.
-LOCAL SITE LIAISON (MR. FIX-IT/FIXER)
+LOCAL SITE LIAISON (Mr. FIX-IT/FIXER)